 - congestive heart failure: should be prescribed for every case of edema of heart origin(according to Bartram’s Encyclopedia of Herbal Medicine)

 - Dandelion is also used as a bitter tonic in atonic dyspepsia

 - A water extract of the roots and leaves demonstrated antidepressant effects in an animal model

 - extract of the root has a protective action against alcohol-induced toxicity in the liver

 - may also help with lung inflammation “(compound Taraxasterol inhibits cigarette smoke-induced lung inflammation)”

 Dandelion is usually safe in food and medicinal levels.
 However, as with any herb, some people may have an allergic reaction to it.
-If you are pregnant, nursing, or taking any prescription medications (especially with effect on the liver), you should talk to a healthcare professional before taking.
-Dandelion is a potent diuretic, so don’t overdo it and do not combine with other diuretics!
+If you are pregnant, nursing, or taking any prescription medications (especially with effect on the liver), you should talk to a healthcare professional before taking them.
+Dandelion is a potent diuretic, so don’t overdo it and do not combine it with other diuretics!
 Also not recommended for people with active gallstones, biliary tract obstruction, and obstructive jaundice.
 When you add dandelion to your diet in any way, start small and monitor your body’s response.